Pittsburgh Nursing Education Center

 - The Children’s Museum of Pittsburgh ranks among the 10 best museums for families in the nation, according to USA Today.

-- 9 Fortune 500 companies are based in Pittsburgh, including Kraft Heinz and PPG Industries.
+- Nine Fortune 500 companies are based in Pittsburgh, including The Kraft Heinz Company and PPG Industries.

 - The city has served as the backdrop for dozens of major motion pictures, including “The Dark Knight Rises.”